Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Results

-Examining the line-of-sight velocities in Figure \ref{fig:rt} is revealing because it shows how Doppler-shifted material adds together to form the composite transmission spectrum.
+Examining the line-of-sight velocities in the lower panels of Figure \ref{fig:rt} is revealing because it shows how Doppler-shifted material adds together to form the composite transmission spectrum.
+At the characteristic wavelength of the helium triplet line, a 10~km~s$^{-1}$ line-of-sight velocity corresponds to a 0.36~\AA\ wavelength shift.
 Some of the important features in this flow in cases A and B are the overall pattern of nearly radial expansion from the planet in the unshocked planet wind region.
 This is seen most clearly in redshifted material lying at $+x_p$ positions, while the majority of blueshifted material lies at $-x_p$ positions.
 In case A, the pattern of radial velocity shows how orbital motion distorts and confines this region.
 By contrast, in case C, the wind never expands through its sonic point, and instead is redirected toward the trailing surface of the planet while subsonic.
 Rather than boundary layers between the winds, we see that nearly all of the planetary outflow is blueshifted, and swept up in the compressed tail.

+In cases A--C, we observe hydrodynamic instabilities along the wind--wind interfaces in Figures \ref{fig:global} and \ref{fig:rt}.
+In case A, Raleigh-Taylor instabilities are especially prominent as denser planetary material overlies the lower-density but faster-moving stellar wind.
+This instability feeds plumes that penetrate into the central region and fall toward the star \citep{DaleyYates2019}.
+In cases B and C, we see Kelvin-Helmholtz shear instabilities develop along the wind--wind boundary layers \citep[e.g.][]{Christie2016}.
+We note that while these unstable interfaces are physical, the exact nature of the turbulence that is excited is affected by finite spatial resolution and numerical diffusion in our models.